 - Steady-state recording that is used to capture min, max and average values of calculated parameters such harmonics at relatively low time resolution.

 Two recording triggering methods are commonly used:

 - Events that the DFR calculates from its input signals.

 - Digital signals triggered by the protection equipment.

 A DFR with a continuous waveform recording simplifies the installation process and ensures data availability for any event in the grid.

 Modern digital relays often include the DFR function.
 The main differences between a relay with the DFR function and a separate DFR device are as follows:

-- Amount of local storage and thus the recording duration is usually higher for the DFR devices
+- The amount of local storage and thus the recording duration is usually higher for the DFR devices.

 Components & enablers

 This is usually part of a dynamic monitoring system that includes: